Platelet-Rich Plasma (PRP) and Surgical Biology: Understanding PRP Preparation and the Body’s Natural Repair Processes

 • produce reproducible platelet concentrations

-Platelet-rich plasma has been studied extensively in orthopedic, sports medicine, and musculoskeletal research.
+Platelet-rich plasma has been widely studied across orthopedic and musculoskeletal research.

 • ligament and graft biology